VallarasuS/Vallarasu.in/docs/about.md

 I have a decade of experince in building applications for the web, desktop and mobile.

-Worked on various domains including Capital Markets, Video Surveilance (Network Video Recorders), HVAC Simulation Systems and various domains in between.
+Worked on various domains including Capital Markets (Trading Desk Front office), Video Surveilance (Network Video Recorders), HVAC Simulation Systems and various domains in between.

 Skills